Apicurio/apicurio.github.io/_posts/2024-05-10-studio-vendor-extensions.md

 ---

 # What are OpenAPI Vendor Extensions?
-When using OpenAPI to describe a REST API, the specification defines a set of semantics for this purpose.
+The [OpenAPI specification](https://www.openapis.org/) defines a set of semantics for describing a REST API.
 Endpoints, data types, operations, inputs and outputs, etc are all concepts defined by the specification.
 These first order concepts are often all you need to fully define the shape of your API.

-However, there may be aspects of your API that you want to define which go beyond the common semantics defined by the [OpenAPI specification](https://www.openapis.org/).
+However, there may be aspects of your API that you want to define which go beyond the common semantics defined by the OpenAPI specification.
 In these cases, OpenAPI defines the concept of a Vendor Extension, which are open ended property names that must begin with `x-`.